cs394-w19/agaaditi/manage-emr-job-cdk/README.md

 ## Deployment Instructions

-1. Create a new directory, navigate to that directory in a terminal, and clone the GitHub repository.
+1. Bootstrap your environment if this is your first time deploying stacks with AWS CDK.
     ```
+    cdk bootstrap aws://{aws-account-number}/{region}
+    ```
+2. Create a new directory, navigate to that directory in a terminal, and clone the GitHub repository.
+    ```
     git clone https://github.com/aws-samples/step-functions-workflows-collection
     ```
-2. Change directory to the pattern directory.
+3. Change directory to the pattern directory.
     ```
     cd manage-emr-job-cdk
     ```
-3. From the command line, create a virtual environment.
+4. From the command line, create a virtual environment.
     ```
     python3 -m venv .venv
     ```
-4. Then, activate your virtual environment.
+5. Then, activate your virtual environment.

     ```
     source .venv/bin/activate